Close Menu

 FACTORS THAT IMPACT THE WAITING TIME WITH THE SSA

 Second, one of the main reasons for delay in cases is it takes a long time to get medical evidence.
 Your case will go faster if you obtain medical evidence from your doctor.
-Likewise, if you have other medical sources, like a counselor or a therapist, you need to submit that medical evidence too.
+Likewise, if you have other medical sources, like a counselor or a therapist, then you need to submit that medical evidence too.

 Sometimes, when the SSA decides to grant a case, it is because they have sent you out for a medical exam with one of their doctors.
 Even though your doctor supports your Social Security application, the SSA may not accept that medical opinion.